-Airbnb was founded on 1 August, 2008 and in a short span of time it grew as a technology masterpiece.
-Having received a massive funding of $2.3 Billion from 31 different investors, Airbnb is a part of the Billion dollar club.
-Here are few interesting facts about Airbnb.
+Founded on 1 August, 2008, it grew as a technology masterpiece in a short span of time.
+Having received a massive fundings, It is a part of the Billion dollar club.
+Here are few interesting facts-

 - Founders: Nathan Blecharczyk, Joe Gebbia and Brian Chesky.

 - Present in 34,000+ cities across 190+ countries.

 - Having 1.2 Million listings, the company has served over 35 Million guests.

 - 140,000+ people stay at an Airbnb listed place everyday.

 Before moving on to read about its customer segments, value propositions and understanding its business model canvas, lets go through the Success Timeline.

 - Enables owners to list their space on the platform and earn rental money.

 - Gives cheap options to travellers to stay with local hosts.

 - Facilitates the process of booking living space for travelers.